Radii of proton emitters

-To test the robustness of the extracted radius against the choice of initial conditions, we vary $r_{\rm TPA}$ within $\pm1$~fm.
-The resulting spread of $r_{\rm rms}$ (narrow gray band in Fig.~\ref{fig:t_r_cr_15F}) is negligible and does not affect the overall trend.
-Indeed, at intermediate times, the nonresonant scattering components of the initial state quickly disperse, leaving the evolution predominantly governed by the resonant contribution~\cite{Wang2021,Wang2023}.
-Moreover, we also examined the full physically relevant range of $r_{\rm TPA}$, from the barrier top to the outer turning point $r_{\rm o}$ (6 – 23~fm for the $Q_p = 0.69$~MeV state; see Fig.~\ref{fig:int_15F_d}).
-The initial $r_{\rm rms}$ increases gradually with $r_{\rm TPA}$ (see Fig.\,S5 in SM~\cite{SM}), yet the resulting values remain largely within the uncertainty \(\Im(\tilde{r}_{\rm rms})\), with the central value corresponding to \(\Re(\tilde{r}_{\rm rms})\).
-This indicates that the complex radius $\tilde{r}_{\rm rms}$ effectively represents the mean spatial configuration of the states formed within the barrier.
-Interestingly, the value of $r_{\rm TPA}$ at which $r_{\rm rms}$ equals \(\Re(\tilde{r}_{\rm rms})\) approximately coincides with the minimum of the $r_{\rm rms}$ growth rate as a function of $r_{\rm TPA}$.
+To assess sensitivity to initial-state preparation, we vary $r_{\rm TPA}$ by $\pm1$ fm.
+The induced spread in $r_{\rm rms}$ (gray band in Fig.~\ref{fig:t_r_cr_15F}) is negligible, showing that the early-time plateau is essentially independent of initial conditions and thus provides an operational characterization of the resonance; at intermediate times, nonresonant components disperse rapidly, and the evolution becomes resonance dominated~\cite{Wang2021,Wang2023}.
+We also scan the physically relevant range of $r_{\rm TPA}$ from the barrier top to the outer turning point $r_{\rm o}$ (6--23 fm for $Q_p=0.69$ MeV; Fig.~\ref{fig:int_15F_d}).
+Although $b_{\rm TPA}$ depends only weakly on $r_{\rm TPA}$ and the initial $r_{\rm rms}$ increases smoothly with $r_{\rm TPA}$ (Fig.~S5 in the SM~\cite{SM}), the resulting values lie largely within the intrinsic uncertainty band $\Im(\tilde r_{\rm rms})$, centered at $\Re(\tilde r_{\rm rms})$.
+This supports interpreting $\tilde r_{\rm rms}$ as the mean configuration formed inside the barrier and justifies choosing $r_{\rm TPA}$ to match the complex-scaling and time-dependent radii; interestingly, the condition $r_{\rm rms}=\Re(\tilde r_{\rm rms})$ occurs near the minimum of the $r_{\rm rms}$ growth rate versus $r_{\rm TPA}$.

+\textit{Long-lived proton emitters}---To connect with expected measurements, we extend our analysis to two known long-lived proton emitters: $^{105}\mathrm{Sb}$ with $T_{1/2}=1.12$\,s \cite{Lipoglavsek2002} and $^{147}\mathrm{Tm}$ with $T_{1/2}=0.58$\,s \cite{Klepper1982}.
+For these nuclei, lifetimes exceed the timescale of the nuclear Hamiltonian ($\sim10^{-22}$\,s) \cite{Nazarewicz2001} by over 20 orders of magnitude, making time-dependent computational propagation practically impossible.
+Consequently, the complex-radius formulation provides a well-defined operational procedure for computing charge radii.
+As the resonance narrows, the plateau in Fig.~\ref{fig:t_r_cr_15F} persists longer.
+Figure~\ref{fig:longlived_system} shows that these long-lived systems still exhibit an enhancement of the (complex) radius with $Q_p$.
+It is to be noted that before comparing with experiment, the total rms charge radius requires combining the daughter-core radius with $\tilde r_{\rm rms}$ (computed in this work), including the usual mass weighting, center-of-mass, and also nucleonic and relativistic corrections \cite{Reinhard2021}.